neo4j-drivers/neo4j-drivers.github.io/bolt/bolt-protocol-message-specification-1.md

 * **Request Message**, the client sends a message.
 * **Summary Message**, the server will always respond with one summary message if the connection is still open.
-* **Detail Message**, the server will always repond with zero or more detail messages before sending a summary message.
+* **Detail Message**, the server will always respond with zero or more detail messages before sending a summary message.

 | Message                                         | Signature | Request Message | Summary Message | Detail Message | Fields                                                                                                          | Description                                                      |